 With tricks like massive 360 whip transfers across a skatepark, to flip whip to no-handers over the huge Woodward box jump, and so much more – this one is definitely worth your time!

 Logan Martin has no shortage of footage and videos of himself throughout the years.

 There are consistent videos from more than 10 years ago to the present day, including this 2012 Web Edit from when he was just 18 years old.

 Set to an MGK song that goes surprisingly well with his riding, young Logan kills it here with tricks like front flips, bar to tuck air, 720 no-hander, and a huge flair downwhip, to name a few.

 Here’s an interesting one with Logan Martin uploaded to his personal YouTube channel.
 This is a tattoo tour going over his entire bodysuit of tattoos.

-The video starts with some background info on why he likes tattoos so much, which is actually some pretty cool family history.
+The video starts with some background info on why he likes tattoos, which is actually some cool family history.

-We find out that his uncle did all of his work and how long it took to finish all of the work.
+We find out that his uncle did all of his work and how long it took to finish it.

 Tattoos are sacred to many people and a common theme with a ton of people in BMX, so if you’re interested, check this one out.